gul-ahmad/minicrm/README.md

 - Progress bar
 - and few more
 ## License
-This project is built as task provided by the respected ....
+This project is built a

 ## Developer
 Gul Muhammad